Wasserstein Distributionally Robust Shallow Convex Neural Networks: Introduction

 In the past decade, many solutions have been proposed to guide and certify NN training as much as possible to mitigate these inherent flaws before deployment.

-\blue{For example,} blackbox optimization (BBO) algorithms with provable convergence properties \blue{can add some local convergence guarantees in the} hyperparameter tuning \blue{phase}~\citep{articleBBO, kawaguchi2021recipe} \blue{because NNs' loss landscape, with respect to their hyperparameters, can be fractal~\citep{sohl2024boundary}.
+\blue{As a first example,} blackbox optimization (BBO) algorithms with provable convergence properties \blue{can provide some local convergence guarantees in the} hyperparameter tuning \blue{phase}~\citep{articleBBO, kawaguchi2021recipe} \blue{because NNs' loss landscape, with respect to their hyperparameters, can be fractal~\citep{sohl2024boundary}.
 However, when paired with highly stochastic training programs, their relevance is diminished. }

 Because their high complexity and opacity make them unpredictable, complete performance assessment is hard to obtain during training.
 As such, post-training verification frameworks have emerged as a way to certify formal guarantees on trained machine learning (ML) models \citep{huang2017safety}.
 These procedures are conceptually similar to quality control tests in factories.
 By using a model's trained weights as parameters and representing the model's internal mechanisms in an optimization problem, these frameworks aim to find theoretical worst-case scenarios, e.g., worst-case constraint violation in a specific critical application \citep{venzke2020WorstCase}, worst-case instability \citep{Huang2021_lipschitzNN}, and more \citep{albarghouthi2021introduction}.
-A general feedforward neural network verification problem takes the form:
+A general feedforward neural network post-training verification (PTV) problem takes the form: